monstermuffin/mergerfs-cache-mover/README.md

 ## Special Features

+### Hardlink Support

+As of v1.3, the script now supports preserving hardlinks when moving files between different filesystems.
+When files with the same inode (hardlinked files) are detected, they are:

+- Grouped together based on inode relationships.
+- Moved as a single unit to preserve their relationships.
+- Recreated with proper hardlink structure on the destination filesystem.

+The script identifies the hardlink relationships and recreates them on the destination filesystem, even though direct hardlinking between different filesystems isn't normally possible.

+> [!NOTE]
+> Hardlinks are preserved within each move operation.
+If hardlinked files are moved in separate runs of the script, their hardlink relationship cannot be preserved.

 ### Empty Cache Mode
 To completely empty the cache regardless of current usage and target percentage (except for excluded files), set both percentages to 0 either in ENV vars for docker or your `config.yml`.